Trump files lawsuit challenging Wisconsin election results

 Trump wants to toss 5,517 ballots where election clerks filled in missing address information on the certification envelope where the ballot is inserted.
 The state elections commission told clerks before the election that they could fill in missing information on the absentee ballot envelopes, a practice that has been in place for at least the past 11 elections.

-Trump also challenges 28,395 absentee ballot where a voter declared themselves to be “indefinitely confined” under the law.
+Trump also challenges 28,395 absentee ballots where a voter declared themselves to be “indefinitely confined” under the law.
 Such a declaration exempts voters from having to show photo identification to cast a ballot.
 The Wisconsin Supreme Court in March ruled that it is up to individual voters to determine whether they are indefinitely confined, a designation used by nearly four times as many voters this year than in 2016 due to the coronavirus pandemic.

-Trump also challenges 17,271 ballots returned at events held in Madison parks where election workers accepted completed absentee ballots from voters looking to avoid crowds and mail delays.
-Trump alleges those were illegal absentee voting sites, but city officials said the poll workers at the 220 parks served the same purpose as ballot drop boxes around the state.
+Trump also alleges that Madison opened illegal voting sites when the city held events at parks where election workers accepted 17,271 completed absentee ballots from voters looking to avoid crowds and mail delays.
+City officials said the poll workers at the 220 parks served the same purpose as ballot drop boxes around the state.